nfreq/whoopnet/README.md

 ### Strategy
 * Betaflight FC firmware modifications:
-  1. Telemetry: Disable Existing Telemetry.
+  1. Disable Existing Telemetry.
 Send raw IMU CRSF telemetry packets @ ~100hz (include FC RTC timestamp)
-  2. OSD: Increase OSD Refresh Rate to 30hz and send FC RTC timestamp (data intake will extract via OCR)
+  2. Increase OSD Refresh Rate to 30hz and send FC RTC timestamp (data intake will extract via OCR)
 * ELRS v3 F1000HZ to support the new telemetry bandwidth requirements
 * ROS2 timestamps in IMU and Camera topics will use FC RTC timestamp to keep the data as synchronized as possible